City of Night, City of Night, City of Night, woo, c’mon

 If you are one of those lucky people that come to L.A. with a full-time job contract and benefits, then you can skip to the next part.
 If you don’t, you should start looking for a job even before you move there.
 But before you do, just know that Los Angeles’ job market is not one of the best in the country.
 The unemployment rate is 11% and the cost of living is about 18% above the national average.

 We all know that Los Angeles is the Mecca of the movie industry and bursts with art and culture.
 For all those with the creative spark, this is the place to be.
 Whether you want to be an actor, a director, a screen writer, a video editor, a musician or video game developer, L.A. is the place to be.
 This is where you will find people with similar interests and certainly fierce competition.

-If you have a car don’t forget these two words – PAID PARKING – everywhere you go.
+If you have a car don’t forget these three words – pay to park – everywhere you go.
 It will be no surprise if after some time you will reconsider keeping your car.
 Having a car is a great advantage, but the thought of paying for gas and parking pretty much all the time and getting stuck in traffic jams is nerve wrecking.

 The good news is, you can always use L.A. public transport.
 Biking is also a good option if you like living on the edge and Uber or Lyft are right at your fingertips whenever you need them.